Cirino History, Family Crest & Coats of Arms

 - Antonius Cirino, aged 29, who landed in America from Cerriasini, Italy, in 1911

 - Bartolomea Cirino, aged 29, who immigrated to America from Cashogiovanni, Sicily, in 1913

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)

 Contemporary Notables of the name Cirino (post 1700) +

 - David Riveria "Dave" Cirino Jr., American singer-songwriter, rapper, producer, engineer and actor

-- Norma Cirino, American Democrat politician, Delegate to Democratic National Convention from New York, 1960 (alternate), 1980
+- Norma Cirino, American Democratic Party politician, Delegate to Democratic National Convention from New York, 1960 (alternate), 1980

 - Paolo Cirino Pomicino (b.
 1939), Italian politician

 - Marcelo Cirino da Silva (b.
 1992), Brazilian footballer

 - Danilo Cirino de Oliveira (b.
 1986), Brazilian football player